nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Notes.md

 - The ability to add new categories of note [through configuration](../Integrations/Notes.md)
 - The ability to synchronize notes with a remove using the **Other Refs** section of the **Branches View**

-#### Note
-> - Git notes are not automatically pushed or fetched from the remote by default.
->   However, it is possible to [configure your local repository]() to automatically synchronize note refs any time push and fetch activity is performed.
-> - Not all Git hosting services will show notes on their web portal UI.
->   However, all major hosting services will retain the notes refs where they can be synchronized with other repositories.
-> - SmartGit refers to the default `commits` notes category ref as `Notes` on the UI
-> - Not all git hosting providers provide visual support for notes pushed to their repos.
->   However, any data you store in notes which are pushed to these remotes will still be available when fetched.

 ## Enabling Notes for a Repository

 Unless notes have been enabled for a repository via one of the below methods, SmartGit's Notes features will not be enabled.